|

 Danish Indian Club launched the first 44 page, full color, English language,

-issue of an annual International Indian News magazine in 2009 (there
+issue of an annual International Indian News magazine in 2009 SOLD

 The non-profit magazine is basically for